ProjetPP/PPP-QuestionParsing-Grammatical/README.md

 }
 ```

-See [our website](http://projetpp.github.io/) to learn more about our project and [test our question answering tool](http://askplatyp.us/).
+See [our website](http://projetpp.github.io/) to learn more about the project and [test our question answering tool](http://askplatyp.us/).

 ## How to install